rubemfsv/Github-Explorer-Mobile-Clean-Architecture/README.md

 Fourth step:

 `yarn android` or `yarn ios` - to install the project in the emulator

+- Test e2e with Detox

+First Step:

+Adjust your emulator inside detox.config.js changing the device avdName

+Second Step:

+`cd android` - to access the android folder

+Third Step:
+run `./gradlew assembleAndroidTest`

+Fourth Step:
+run `yarn detox:debug` to execute the test

 ## :open_file_folder: Architecture